Accessibility statement for the website mmm.fi

 The publication system was updated to a new version in June 2020.
-The accessibility issues identified in connection with the update are being rectified during autumn 2020.
+The accessibility issues identified in connection with the update are being rectified since the update.
 Accessibility will be taken into account in the development of all new features.
 The Ministry of Agriculture and Forestry also guides the Ministry’s officials to take into account accessibility requirements in their work.

 If the material you need is not accessible, please contact us using the feedback form.
 We will deliver the material you need in an accessible format.

 Content and functionalities that are not yet accessible

 The order of page heading levels in the HTML is partly incorrect.
 This may make it more difficult to browse the page using a screen reader.
 The page’s HTML may contain extra heading levels with no text.
 These levels appear as empty headings for screen readers.
 (WCAG 1.3.1)